 Our trained Comfort Specialists ™ are here to help you achieve home comfort with heating services — from superior equipment, design, installation, maintenance and service.
-Whether your home is heated by a furnace or boiler system, Central Heating and Air Conditioning Co. will improve your home's efficiency while providing prompt and precise service.
-Central's furnace technicians can service all brands, but specialize in Trane furnace installations.
+Whether your home is heated by a furnace or boiler system, Wilson Heating and Air Conditioning Co. will improve your home's efficiency while providing prompt and precise service.
+Wilson's furnace technicians can service all brands, but specialize in Trane furnace installations.
 Making us one of the most trusted furnace repair companies in Cleveland, Ohio.
 Our staff's expertise and commitment to customers sets us apart in our field and in the Cleveland area.

 One of the most common heating systems, a furnace heats and distributes air throughout the home, relying on supply ducts to transport this conditioned air.
 When the furnace is operating, the same fan that distributes heated air is also pulling cooler air back to the furnace (to be reheated) through a system of return ducts.A furnace can burn fuel oil, natural gas, propane, wood or pellet fuel, although these last two options are far less common.
 Today's natural gas furnaces use electronic ignitions.
 An electronic ignition makes furnaces more efficient.
 It turns on only when your furnace begins a heating cycle.